Do you want to perform actions with user-submitted information in WPForms lite plugin?

 Not only can you save the entries, edit & delete the entries, display them on WP posts & pages on the frontend, and export entries to CSV & XLSX files.

-You could also automatically export the WPForms entries (contacts) to the Mailchimp email marketing tool.
+You could also automatically export the WPForms entries (contacts) to the email marketing tools such as Mailchimp, HubSpot, database tools such as Notion, Google Sheets, Google Drive, and more.

 It works with WPForms Recaptcha and you can use it as a backup in case WPForms is not sending an email.